pkiraly/europeana-qa-api/README.md

 The central class (and usually this is the only one you have to use) is the EdmCalculatorFacade (in the de.gwdg.europeanaqa.api.calculator namespace).
 You have to do two things:

 1. configure the object - i.e. deciding which metrics you want to run on the records
-2. run the meausements, and save the result
+2. run the meausements
+3. retrieve the results

+### 1. Configuration

 The result will contain a bunch of information depending on the configuration.
 The information blocks are: